Jungle Flyfishing Gear Guide

 • If you show up with these 4 lines, you’re gonna do just fine!

-• Always have an 8 or 9 wt floating line rigged up for Peacock and Sardinata poppers.
+• Always have an 8 or 9 wt floating line rigged up for Peacock or Sardinata poppers.
 Don’t want to miss that topwater opportunity if it presents itself!
 For a larger POP, use the popper with the intermediate line

 • For more info on rigging leaders, check out my Tips and FAQ page